SC5/cerebellum/README.md

 ## Data flow

-Cerebellum's data flow is unidirectional and in many ways similar to [Flux architecture](https://facebook.github.io/flux/), but it has some key differences.
+Cerebellum's data flow is similar to [Flux architecture](https://facebook.github.io/flux/) in many ways, but it has some key differences.

 Diagram below shows the data flow for client side.
 Server side is identical, except that there are naturally no interaction triggered updates (green arrows).